sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 Note:

 - Lots of redundancies across teams, branches and departments
-- Because it's discoverable, you may find an already existing solution
+- Because it's discoverable, you may find an existing solution
-- Adapt instead of building from scratch (or buying something!)
+- Adapt instead of building from scratch (or buying something)

 --

-### 4. Economies of scale
+### 4. Generate economies of scale

 For your organization and outside